payu-india/CMS-Chatbot/reference/In-person payments/integrate-upi-qr-apis/insta-deactivate-vpa-api.md

       </td>

       <td>
         This parameter must contain the fields in a JSON format.
-For more information, refer to {user["Description of var1 Parameter Fields"]}.
+For more information, refer to <a href="https://docs.payu.in/reference/insta-deactivate-vpa-api#var1-json-fields-description">var1 JSON fields description</a> section..
       </td>

       <td>
-        Refer to {user["Sample var1 "]}section.
+        Refer to <a href="https://docs.payu.in/reference/insta-deactivate-vpa-api#var1-json-fields-description">var1 JSON fields description</a> section..
       </td>
     </tr>
   </tbody>
 </Table>
+`}</HTMLBlock>

-### Fields in var1 parameter description
+### var1 JSON fields description

 <Table align={["left","left","left"]}>
   <thead>